VarsitySoftware/capacitor-plugin-read-key/README.md

 # @varsitysoftware/capacitor-plugin-read-key

-A simple plugin to read a string from info.plist or strings.xml
+A simple plugin to read a string from info.plist or strings.xml - TEST

 ## Install